Second Balkan War: Opposing forces

-There is a dispute over the strength of the Bulgarian Army during the Second Balkan War.
+There is a dispute over the strength of the Bulgarian army during the Second Balkan War.
 At the outbreak of the First Balkan War, Bulgaria mobilized a total of 599,878 men (366,209 in the Active Army; 53,927 in the supplementing units; 53,983 in the National Militia; 94,526 from the 1912 and 1913 levies; 14,204 volunteers; 14,424 in the border guards).
 The non-recoverable casualties during the First Balkan War were 33,000 men (14,000 killed and 19,000 died of disease).
-To replace these casualties Bulgaria conscripted 60,000 men between the two wars, mainly from the newly occupied areas, using 21,000 of them to form the Seres, Drama and Odrin (Edirne) independent brigades.
+To replace these casualties, Bulgaria conscripted 60,000 men between the two wars, mainly from the newly occupied areas, using 21,000 of them to form the Seres, Drama and Odrin (Edirne) independent brigades.
 It is known that there were no demobilized men.
-According to the Bulgarian command the Army had 7,693 officers and 492,528 soldiers in its ranks on 16 June (including the above-mentioned three brigades).
+According to the Bulgarian command, the army had 7,693 officers and 492,528 soldiers in its ranks on 16 June (including the three brigades mentioned above).
 This gives a difference of 99,657 men in strength between the two wars.
-In comparison, subtracting the actual number of casualties including wounded and adding the newly conscripted men produces a total of no less than 576,878 men.
+In comparison, subtracting the actual number of casualties, including wounded and adding the newly conscripted men produces no less than 576,878 men.
 The army was experiencing shortages of war materials and had only 378,998 rifles at its disposal.

-The 1st and 3rd armies (under generals Vasil Kutinchev and Radko Dimitriev respectively) were deployed along the old Serbian-Bulgarian borders, with the 5th Army under general Stefan Toshev around Kyustendil, and the 4th Army under general Stiliyan Kovachev in the Kočani–Radoviš area.
+The 1st and 3rd armies (under generals Vasil Kutinchev and Radko Dimitriev respectively) were deployed along the old Serbian-Bulgarian borders, with the 5th Army under general Stefan Toshev around Kyustendil, and the 4th Army under General Stiliyan Kovachev in the Kočani–Radoviš area.
 The 2nd Army under general Nikola Ivanov was detailed against the Greek army.

 The army of the Kingdom of Serbia accounted for 348,000 men (out of which 252,000 were combatants) divided into three armies with ten divisions.
-Its main force was deployed on the Macedonian front along the Vardar river and near Skopje.
+Its main force was deployed on the Macedonian front along the Vardar River and near Skopje.
 Its nominal commander-in-chief was King Peter I, with Radomir Putnik as his chief of staff and effective field commander.

-By early June, the army of the Kingdom of Greece had a grand total of some 142,000 armed men with nine infantry divisions and one cavalry brigade.
+By early June, the army of the Kingdom of Greece had some 142,000 armed men with nine infantry divisions and one cavalry brigade.
 The bulk of the army with eight divisions and a cavalry brigade (117,861 men) was gathered in Macedonia, positioned in an arc covering Thessaloniki to the north and northeast of the city, while one division and independent units (24,416 men) were left in Epirus.
-With the outbreak of hostilities, the 8th Infantry Division (stationed in Epirus) was transferred to the front, and with the arrival of new recruits, the army's strength in the Macedonian theater increased eventually to some 145,000 men with 176 guns.
+With the eruption of hostilities, the 8th Infantry Division (stationed in Epirus) was transferred to the front, and with the arrival of recruits, the army's strength in the Macedonian theatre increased eventually to some 145,000 men with 176 guns.
 King Constantine I assumed command of the Greek forces, with Lt.
 General Viktor Dousmanis as his chief of staff.